 To purchase: Write to us at connect@jnaf.org

-His initial work includes study of miniatures at Banasthali (Rajasthan) and copying Ajanta frescoes for six years.
-He then began his artistic practice in the sixties primarily as a landscape artist.
-His stint at Ajanta led him to study Buddhism and do research on the technique of Ajanta murals.
-The picturesque landscape of his hometown pre-partition inspired the greenery and moisture-laden lands in his paintings.
-Through his work, he developed a sublime conversation between the land, sky, air and water; without any human presence.
+Haloi’s earliest works include the study of miniatures at Banasthali (Rajasthan) and the replication of Ajanta frescoes for six years.
+He started his artistic practice in the 1960s, primarily as a landscape artist.
+By the mid 1970s, Haloi had become known for his skill in producing landscapes, which provided insight into the intangible.
+His time at Ajanta inspired him to study Buddhism, and research the techniques presented in the Ajanta murals.
+His realistic landscapes began to transform into non-representational scenes.
+The picturesque landscape of his hometown, pre-Partition, influenced the greenery and moisture-ladened lands in his paintings.

-“I try to fit the irregular movements of life into the artificial boundaries of the paintings,” Haloi says.
-His use of colours is thick, evoking thoughtful reminiscence with spontaneous ease.
+In the most poetic manner, Haloi began to portray nature going well beyond any visual documentation.
+‘I try to fit the irregular movements of life into the artificial boundaries of the paintings,’ Haloi says.
+His use of colours is thick, evoking a thoughtful reminiscence with spontaneous ease.
+Throughout his work, Haloi strove to develop a sublime conversation between the land, sky, air, and water, without a trace of human presence.